This collection has access restrictions. For details, please see the restrictions.

 Typescript drafts of Rural Life in the United States with handwritten emendations.
 Chapters six through nine focus on rural regions in the United States including wheat country, range livestock country, and western specialty crops country.
 The remaining chapter is a discussion of rural life and its differences with urban life.
 Also included are the citations, maps, and appendices for this publication and a report published by the Bureau of Agricultural Economics and titled "Generalized Types of Farming in the United States."

 Chiefly materials about international agricultural programs run through the U.S. Department of State, the U.S. Department of Agriculture, the Foreign Service of the United States, and the International Cooperation Administration.
 Most items pertain to rural life and agriculture in Japan, with some materials concerning the Philippines and nations in Southeast Asia, the Middle East, and Africa.
 Of interest are an outline of an international training program on tropical agriculture, an instructional document titled "Securing the Cooperation of the Villagers,"" and a memo "Comments by Agricultural Attache on NRS Publication Entitled 'The Japanese Village in Transition.'"
 Other materials include reports, speeches, conference proceedings, and notes on rural and social trends in the United States.
 Of interest is a bulletin with proceedings from the 1950 Tuskegee Rural Life Conference titled "The Changing Status of the Negro in Southern Culture."
-An isolated handwritten document answers a question posed by a census taker working in Roberson Co., N.C. about the discrepancies with the birth and death rates of Indians and Negroes.
+An isolated handwritten document addresses a question posed by a census taker working in Robeson Co., N.C. about the birth and death rates of Lumbee Indians and Black people living in Robeson County, N.C.

 A study for the International Motion Pictures Division, Department of State titled "A Recommended Film Program on Agriculture and Rural Life for Eleven Countries in the Near East and South East Asia."
 The document contains plans, guides, recommendations, maps, and other details for a project to produce and distribute educational films and other visual materials for villages in Asian and Middle Eastern countries.
 Notes from a 1952 meeting offer Raper’s observations of rural villages in Indonesia, Philippines, Thailand, Burma, Iraq, Syria, Lebanon, Jordan, and Egypt during a 1951 trip for the film program.
 Raper was sent to observe rural conditions in relation to potential acceptance of "technical aid."
 He also recorded villagers' reactions to Americans and American aid.